-- A TV set cannot be used in Stitch Assist mode. - No image will appear on the LCD monitor when the camera is connected to a TV. - If the TV is a stereo model, you can plug the audio plug into either the left or right Audio In jack.
+- A TV set cannot be used in Stitch Assist mode. - Refer to pp. 50, 57 for instructions regarding the video output signal. - No image will appear on the LCD monitor when the camera is connected to a TV. - If the TV is a stereo model, you can plug the audio plug into either the left or right Audio In jack.
 Please refer to the TV's manual for details.

 The video output signal can be switched (NTSC or PAL) to accommodate different regional standards (p.
-56).
+57).
 The default setting varies between regions.